Modelling two-dimensional droplet rebound off deep fluid baths: Results

-We consider a droplet with radius $R_0 = 0.2\times 10^{-3}$ m and initial velocity of $W_0 = -0.2$m/s, and compare the cases where the droplet is solid, and the drop is liquid.
-In both cases we take the liquid in the bath to be water, with values presented in Appendix~\ref{app: Table} , and we take the droplet to be water, or solid with the density of water so that we may have an accurate comparison between the two cases.
-To consider solid droplets, the surface of the sphere is fixed and not permitted to deform, so take $\eta_d(\theta,t) = R_0$.
+Within Figures \ref{fig: Rebound Comparison (t,z)}-\ref{fig: h,Q,P nondimmed} we first consider a droplet with radius $R_0 = 0.2$ mm and initial velocity of $W_0 = -0.2$ms$^{-1}$, and compare the cases where the droplet is either solid or liquid to highlight the effect of droplet deformation on the rebound behaviour.
+In both cases we take the liquid in the bath to be water, and we take the droplet to be water or solid with the density of water.
+Parameter values are presented in Appendix~\ref{app: Table}.
+To consider solid droplets, the surface of the sphere is fixed and not permitted to deform setting $c_n=0$, hence $\eta_d(\theta,t) = R_0$.
+For further discussion of how viscous damping during impact affects rebound dynamics (including consideration of the soft solid limit), please see Appendix \ref{app: Visc}.

-Figure~\ref{fig: Rebound Comparison (t,z)} presents the trajectories in the solid, deformable lubrication-mediated models in contrast to the DNS results.
-The lubrication-mediated rebound in the deformable case shows good agreement, though has a much smoother contact trajectory, which can be explained by the damped viscosity present within the droplet during impact causing it to behave much closer to the solid drop during contact.
-Post contact, the deformable poles show minor oscillation generated by the deformation during contact.
-The solid case has a slower exit velocity, due to the solid drop losing more kinetic energy to the bath.
-The results are plotted nondimensionally, and involve taking a capillary timescale $t_\sigma = \sqrt{\rho R_0^3/\sigma}$, and radius and initial velocity being used for typical length scale and velocity.
-The solid case then potentially considered the limit of the damped viscosity, however after separation it is still not permitted to oscillate, so the behaviour after this point of the droplets are not comparable.
-We discuss the choice of viscous damping briefly in Appendix~\ref{app: Visc}.
+Figure~\ref{fig: Rebound Comparison (t,z)} presents the trajectories in the solid and deformable lubrication-mediated models, the latter also being contrasted to their counterpart DNS results.
+The lubrication-mediated rebound in the deformable case shows good agreement with DNS on the whole, though has a much smoother contact trajectory, which can be explained by the enhanced viscosity used during impact causing it to behave more closely to the solid drop during contact.
+Post contact, the droplet poles in both computations show oscillation generated by the deformation during contact, however the DNS oscillations are larger.
+The solid case has a slower exit velocity, due to the solid drop losing more kinetic energy to the bath, and not storing energy during impact as we shall see below.
+Henceforth, results are plotted nondimensionally using a capillary timescale $t_\sigma = \sqrt{\rho R_0^3/\sigma}$ and pressure $\sigma/R_0$ and with radius and initial velocity being used for typical length scale and velocity.
+We discuss the choice of enhanced viscous damping briefly in Appendix~\ref{app: Visc}.

-In both the solid and the deformable rebound, the same energy is being input to the system, however energy loss due to viscous damping within the droplets deformation and wave field is absent within the solid rebound, instead more energy seems to be transmitted into the resultant bath wave field.